Singularities of free group character varieties: Character Varieties

-\begin{rem} In this case there are no irreducible representations, despite it being smooth.
-For this reason these moduli should perhaps be regarded as everywhere singular, since we will see that irreducibles will generally be smooth points for $r\geq 2$. \end{rem}
+\begin{rem} With respect to Table \ref{Fig:1n}, there are no irreducible representations, despite it being smooth.
+For this reason these moduli spaces should perhaps be regarded as everywhere singular, since we will see that irreducibles will generally be smooth points for $r\geq 2$. \end{rem}